wp-plugins/wp-lightbox-bank/readme.txt

 == Description ==

-**Mobile Friendly, Responsive, Retina Ready, Touch Navigation Enabled Lightbox Plugin for WordPress**
+### Lightbox Bank - Mobile Friendly, Responsive, Retina Ready, Touch Navigation Enabled Lightbox Plugin

 > * Lightbox Bank is an ultra modern lightbox plugin for viewing photos and videos.
 > * Lightbox Bank features touch navigation and is designed keeping in mind the adaptability of Mobiles/Tablets.